 Australia's No. 1 horse wormer: treats up to 700kg, kills all susceptible internal parasites including all 3 species of tapeworms, all 3 species of bots and BZ resistant worms

-Available in either single syringe, box of 15, stud bucket of 60, or 5L liquid
+Available in either single syringe, box of 15, or stud bucket of 60.

 Broad-spectrum horse worming paste that is up to 100% effective in treating all major parasites in horses including: